The Complete Guide to the Mysterious Things of Tono, Iwate - Yokai Legends and Unknown Trivia

 The relationship between the mysterious happenings and Tono's natural scenery

-Tono's supernatural legends are inseparable from the natural environment in which the people lived.
-The landscape itself, including mountains, rivers, and forests, was mysterious and sometimes frightening to the people.
-Supernatural events were born as "stories" to help people understand this nature and share their awe
+The legends of the supernatural in Tono are inseparable from the natural environment in which the people have lived.
+The landscape itself—mountains, rivers, and forests—was mysterious and sometimes terrifying to the people."stories" to help them understand and share their awe of naturewere born as

 The connection between mountains, rivers, forests and the supernatural